-Pupil premium strategy statement - Broadstone Hall Primary School
+Pupil premium strategy statement 2024- 25 Broadstone Hall Primary School

-This statement details our school's use of pupil premium (and recovery premium for the academic year 2023 - 24) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.